-As of December 31, 2022, we had 92 full-time employees, including 25 employees with M.D. or Ph.D. degrees.
-Of these full-time employees, 66 employees are engaged in research and development activities, including clinical, regulatory and research and development.
+As of December 31, 2023, we had 7 full-time employees, including one employee with an M.D. or Ph.D. degree.
 None of our employees is represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationships with our employees to be good.